uvaai/ml1/30 week3/40 Chinese Room/content.md

 analysis, or in general, at all.

 Next, consider to what degree you yourself are in fact a functional sentiment analysis machine, which *is* capable of actual understanding.

 Here I think, again without much doubt, we can state that you *are*, given the fact that you’re reading this sentence.
 You can probably predict if the sentiment of any sentence is positive or negative with much higher accuracy than the algorithm.
 But here we already start to run into trouble: When do we say your prediction is correct or incorrect?
-Are we just assuming, because you speak the English language, your answer is correct by definition?
+Are we just assuming, because you speak the English language, that your answer is correct by definition?
 Do we compare your answer to a panel of expert linguists?
 If so, how many linguists is enough to give a conclusive answer for a very ambiguous or neutral sentence?

-The trick, of course, is that we’re not using the Naive Bayes algorithm to solve the general problem of sentiment analysis, but instead are simply trying to model what is considered positive or negative *in this specific data set.*
+The trick, of course, is that we’re not using the Naive Bayes algorithm to solve the general problem of sentiment analysis, but instead are simply trying to model what is *considered* positive or negative *for this specific data set.*
-In many ways, this is a much easier problem, as we don’t have to bother all the English-speaking linguists in the world for their definitions in order to know if we’ve even solved it.
+In many ways, this is a much easier problem, as we don’t have to bother all the English-speaking linguists in the world for their definitions in order to know whether we’ve even solved it.
 We can just assume the labels provided in the data set to be the correct *ground truth* and focus on how to model those.
-However, if I asked *you* to solve *this* version of the problem, you might say that reading 1.6 million tweets and building a cohesive mental model of how they are labeled is beyond your capabilities.
+However, if I asked *you* to solve *this* version of the problem, you might say that reading 1.6 million tweets and building a cohesive mental model of how they are labelled is beyond your capabilities.

 Perhaps, with extraordinary patience and dedication, such a feat would be